cbdefontenay/Runorna/README.md

-# Codeor - Developer-Centric Note Taking
+# Runorna - Developer-Centric Note Taking

 A minimalist note-taking app designed specifically for developers to organize and manage code snippets with ease.